Professorship and Readership Conferment information- 2021

 A. You will be evaluated against the same criteria as all other applicants in your conferment routeway.
 Your application will likely be considered within the Faculty panel that is closest to the academic focus of your activity and your Professional Service Director will present your case and lead discussion.

 Q. Are applicants able to seek feedback from the Faculty PVC/Executive lead before sending their application in?

-A. Yes, applicants are encouraged to seek feedback from their Faculty PVC/ Executive Lead and anyone else locally that they feel will be able to give them objective feedback on their application.
+A. Yes, applicants are encouraged to seek feedback from their Faculty PVC/ Executive Lead and anyone else locally (Director of School, Line manager etc) that they feel will be able to give them objective feedback on their application.

 Q. Will the Panel take into account an individual's career circumstances?

 A. Yes.
 As described in "Circumstances having an impact on volume of output for Professorial or Readership Conferment" on page 11 of the Criteria and Guidelines for Conferment document, the Panel will consider how an applicant's submission may have been impacted by relevant circumstances if this is brought to their attention by the applicant.
 This can also include the recent impact of CoVid-19.

 Q. Is there any practical support available during the Conferment application writing process?